damo-da/empathy/README.md

 Would you consider helping me promote Empathy?
 I'd like to meet more developers like you and build a BIG Empathy community.
 All for the sake of making the world better.

-If you believe in how much the world can be better via Empathy, you could please donate me.
-Here's my [Skrill account](https://skrill.com/underscoredam@gmail.com) and my [PayPal account](https://paypal.com/underscoredam).
-I mention: not a single penny shall be used for anything else than making the world a better place.

 ##Build instructions

 The instructions to build can be found on the [wiki section](https://github.com/underscoredam/empathy/wiki/Build-Instructions)